 So, if you want to feel less alone, and challenge yourself to go outside your comfort zone, consider an anxiety or depression support group.
 As is true for nearly everything in life, there is no guarantee participating in a group will help.
 But an open mind and a well run group may be an ideal addition to individual therapy.

-I am a Boston area licensed psychologist, specializing in working with men and women who know they could be deriving more – pleasure, meaning, and purpose – in their lives.
+I am a MA licensed psychologist, specializing in working with men and women who know they could be deriving more – pleasure, meaning, and purpose – in their lives.
+To learn more, please contact me here.

 Disordered eating is so common that it’s hard to identify and define.
 It’s just accepted as “normal”.